Apple Cake Battle: Swedish vs. Sourdough Apple Cake

 Yes, you’ll just need to calculate the amount of water and flour in your starter.

-Yes, you could freeze the cake or cake slices, but it keeps so well at room temperature and it’s soooo good, that it’s hard to imagine wanting to freeze any!
+Yes, you could freeze the cake or cake slices, but this sourdough apple cake keeps so well at room temperature and it’s soooo good, that it’s hard to imagine wanting to freeze any!

 Sure.
 The cake is great on its own, but feel free to dust it with powdered sugar, or frost it with a cream cheese buttercream frosting.
 I was even thinking that a caramel buttercream would go well with this cake.